In clinical trials, Is my life Worth Less?

 Based on a survey of 137 primary care physicians in the US.

-Are you a clinical trial sponsor who wants to hold yourself accountable?
 In partnership with Yale and Stanford Universities, Bioethics International has devised a method to score pharmaceutical companies on the level of diversity in their clinical trials.
-Find out how you and other sponsors have scored to set benchmarks and identify best practices.
+Find out how you and other sponsors have scored to set yourself benchmarks and identify best practices.

 Only

-of clinical trial sponsors adequately represent race and ethnicity in cancer clinical trials.
+of cancer clinical trials adequately represent race and ethnicity.

 Based on an analysis of novel oncology therapeutics approved by the FDA from 2012 to 2017.